israel28b/Machine_Learning/README.md

-# Linear_regression_logan_housing
+# Linear Regression on Logan Housing

-Linear regression on Logan housing to find feature importance of DOM
+This project performs a linear regression analysis on the housing data in Logan to evaluate the feature importance of various factors on the Days on Market (DOM).

+## Project Overview

+The primary goal of this project is to understand which factors most significantly impact the number of Days on Market (DOM) for houses in Logan.
+Using linear regression, we attempt to determine feature importance and provide insights that can help predict how long